 Nikko, “Good enough then.”

-“Amaya will want to be with Chloe, I’ll be in Janah’s pack.
-Wait…does that leave someone who can mental in each group?”
+Does that leave someone who can mental in each group?

 I do a quick visualization, “Yes, I can mental Amaya in one, you need to go with Zi, the twins one each in the other team, I’ll already be with Janah.
 We’re good.”